paulca/configurable_engine/README.md

 Configurable comes with a web interface that is available to your app straight away at `http://localhost:3000/admin/configurable`.

-If you want to add a layout, or protect the configurable controller, create `app/controllers/admin/application_controller.rb` which would look something like this:
+If you want to add a layout, or protect the configurable controller, create `app/controllers/admin/configurables_controller.rb` as such:

+    bundle exec rails generate controller admin/configurables

+and include `ConfigurableEngine::ConfigurablesController`, eg.

-    class Admin::ApplicationController < ApplicationController
+    class Admin::ConfigurablesController < ApplicationController
+      # include the engine controller actions
+      include ConfigurablesController::ConfigurablesController

+      # add your own filter(s) / layout
       before_filter :protect_my_code
       layout 'admin'
     end